ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 + Capacity planning
 + Network design
 + Simulation
-+ Closed loop
++ Closed-loop
-- Digital Twin
+- Network Digital Twin (NDT)

 Overall, the SIMAP is needed to provide the mechanism to connect data islands from the core multi-layered topology.
 It is a solution feasible and useful in the short-term for the existing operations use cases, but it is also a requirement for the SIMAP.

-The following sections includes some initial use case descriptions to initiate the discussion about what type of info is needed to describe the use cases in the context of SIMAP.
+> The following subsections include some initial use case descriptions to initiate the discussion about what type of info
+> is needed to describe the use cases in the context of SIMAP.
-The next version of the draft will include more info on these use cases and more input from the operators, from the perspective of what the value of the SIMAP for each use case is and how the SIMAP API can be used.
+> The next version of the draft will include more info on these use cases and more input from the operators,
+> from the perspective of what the value of the SIMAP for each use case is and how the SIMAP API can be used.
-This will also clarify if only read and if/when write interface is needed per use case.
+> This will also clarify if only read and if/when write interface is needed per use case.

-## Generic inventory queries
+## Generic Inventory Queries

-The application will be able to retrieve physical topology from the controller via SIMAP API and from the response it will be able to retrieve physical inventory of individual devices and cables.
+The application will be able to retrieve physical topology from the controller via the SIMAP API and from the response it will be able to retrieve physical inventory of individual devices and cables.

-The application may request either one or multiple layers of topology via the SIMAP API and from the response it will be able to retrieve both physical and logical inventory.
+The application may request either one or multiple topology layers via the SIMAP API and from the response it will be able to retrieve both physical and logical inventory.

-For Access network providers the ability to have linkage in the SIMAP of the complete network (active + passive) is essential as it provides many advantages for optimized customer service, reduced MTTR, and lower operational costs through truck roll reduction.
+For Access network providers the ability to have linkage in the SIMAP of the complete network (active + passive) is essential as it provides many advantages for optimized customer service, reduced Mean Time To Repair (MTTR), and lower operational costs through truck roll reduction.
+For example, operators may use custom-tags that are readily available for a customer-facing device and then query the inventory based on that tag to correlate it with the inventory and then map it to the network/service topology.
+The mapping and correlation can be then used for triggering apprpriate service checks.

-## Service placement feasibility checks
+## Service Placement Feasibility Checks

-## Service-> subservice -> resource
+## Service-> Subservice -> Resource

 The application will be able to retrieve all services from the SIMAP API for selected network types.
 The application will be able to retrieve the topology for selected services via SIMAP API and from the response it will be able to navigate via the supporting relationship top-down to the lower layers.
 That way, it will be able to determine what logical resources are used by the service.
 The supporting relations to the lowest layer will help application to determine what physical resources are used by the service.

-## Resource -> subservice -> service
+## Resource -> Subservice -> Service

 The application will be able to navigate from the Physical, L2 or L3 topology to the services that use specific resources.
 For example, the application will be able to select the resource and by navigating the supporting relationship bottom-up come to the service and its nodes, tps and links.

-## Intent/service assurance
+## Intent/Service Assurance

 The application will be able to retrieve topology layer and any network/node/tp/link instances from the controller via the SIMAP API and from the response it will be able to determine the health of each instance by navigating to the SAIN subservices and its symptoms.

-## Service E2E and per-link KPIs
+## Service E2E and Per-link KPIs

 The application will be able to retrieve the topology at any layer from the controller via the SIMAP API and from the response it will be able to navigate any retrieve any KPIs for selected topology entity.

-## Capacity planning
+## Capacity Planning

-Network Capacity Planning refers to the process of analyzing, predicting, and ensuring that the network has sufficient bandwidth, resources, and infrastructure to meet current and future demands.
-It involves evaluating the network's ability to handle increasing amounts of data, traffic, and user activity, while maintaining acceptable levels of performance, reliability, and security.
+Network Capacity Planning refers to the process of analyzing, predicting, and ensuring that the network has sufficient capacity (e.g., {{?RFC5136}}), resources, and infrastructure to meet current and future demands.
+It involves evaluating the network's ability to handle increasing (including forecast) amounts of data, traffic, and users activity, while maintaining acceptable levels of performance, reliability, and security.

-The capacity planning primary goal is to ensure that the network can support business operations, applications, and services without interruptions, delays, or degradation in quality.
+The capacity planning primary goal is to ensure that a network can support business operations, applications, and services without interruptions, delays, or degradation in quality.
 This requires a thorough understanding of the network's current state, as well as future requirements and growth projections.

 Key aspects of network capacity planning include:
 * Traffic analysis: Monitoring and analyzing network traffic patterns to identify trends, peak usage periods, and areas of congestion.
-For example, by generating a core traffic matrix with IPFIX flow record (RFC 7011)
+For example, by generating a core traffic matrix with IPFIX flow record {{?RFC7011}}.
 * Resource utilization: Evaluating the link utilization throughout the network for the current demand.
-* Growth forecasting: Predicting future network growth based on business expansion, new applications, or changes in user behavior.
+* Growth forecasting: Predicting future network growth based on business expansion, new applications, or changes in users behavior.
-* What if scenarios: Creating models to simulate network behavior under different scenarios, such as increased traffic, failure conditions (link or router), new application deployments.
+* What-if scenarios: Creating models to assess the network behavior under different scenarios, such as increased traffic, failure conditions (link or router), and new application deployments.
-* Upgrade planning: Identifying areas where upgrades or additions are needed to ensure the network can minimize the effect of network failure, or simply to support growing demands.
+* Upgrade planning: Identifying areas where upgrades or additions are needed to ensure that the network can minimize the effect of node/link failures, or simply to support growing demands.
 * Cost-benefit analysis: Evaluating the costs and benefits of upgrading or adding new resources to determine the most cost-effective solutions.

 By implementing a robust capacity planning process, organizations can:
-* Ensure network reliability: Minimize downtime and ensure that the network is always available when needed.
+* Ensure better network reliability: Minimize downtime and ensure that the network is always available when needed.
 * Improve performance: Optimize network resources to support business-critical applications and services.
-* Reduce costs: Avoid unnecessary over-provisioning by making informed decisions based on data-driven insights.
+* Optimize costs: Avoid unnecessary over-provisioning by making informed decisions based on data-driven insights.
 * Support business growth: Scale the network to meet increasing demands and support business expansion.

-The application will be able to retrieve topology layer and any network/node/termination point/link instances from the controller via the SIMAP API and from the response it will be able to map the traffic analysis to the entities (typically links and router), evaluate their current utilization, based on the grow forecasting evaluate which elements to add to the network, and finally perform the what-if failure analysis by simulating the removal of link(s) and/or router(s) while evaluating the network performance.
+The application will be able to retrieve topology layer and any network/node/termination point/link instances from the controller via the SIMAP API and from the response it will be able to map the traffic analysis to the entities (typically links and router), evaluate their current utilization, based on the grow forecasting evaluate which elements to add to the network, and finally perform the 'what-if' failure analysis by simulating the removal of link(s) and/or router(s) while evaluating the network performance.

 ## Network design